verbman/dmngine/README.md

 ## Publishing Executables for Production use

-Once you have a suite of DMN files completed and you want to publish it you can do so utilising the `[projectname]/Makefile`.
+Once you have a suite of DMN files completed and you want to publish it you can do so.
 But first, if you want to modify the release number of your project, it can be found in the `/[projectname]/pom.xml` file.
 The initial default is `1.0.0-SNAPSHOT`.

-`make native` will provide further instructions on the process and then kick start the initial step - that being the compilation of the native image.
+Running `make native` in the project root directory (i.e.) `cd project-name` will provide further instructions on the process and then kick start the initial step - that being the compilation of the native image.

 The final steps as described in the `[projectname]/Makefile` need to be run on the host machine command prompt (rather than one of the containers).